-The ADSs are expected to be delivered against payment on , 2005.
-The ADRs evidencing the ADSs will be deposited with a custodian for, and registered in the name of a nominee of, The Depository Trust Company, or DTC, in New York, New York.
+The ADSs are expected to be delivered against payment on a control that a custodian for, and registered in the name of a nominee of, The Depository Trust Company, or DTC, in New York, New York.
 DTC, and its direct and indirect participants, will maintain records that will show the beneficial interests in the ADSs and facilitate any transfer of the beneficial interests.